heechul/palloc/README.md

     	# echo 0 > /sys/fs/cgroup/part1/cpuset.cpus
     	# echo 0 > /sys/fs/cgroup/part1/cpuset.mems
     	# echo 0-3 > /sys/fs/cgroup/part1/palloc.bins
-      	--> DRAM bank 0,1,2,3 are assigned to part1 CGROUP.
+      	--> bin 0,1,2,3 are assigned to part1 CGROUP.
     	# echo $$ > /sys/fs/cgroup/part1/tasks
-        --> from now on, all processes invoked from the shell use pages from bank 0,1,2,3 only.
+        --> from now on, all processes invoked from the shell use pages from the bins 0,1,2,3 only.
    ```
    - Enable PALLOC
    ```